• Skip to primary navigation

 Instructions

-When you turn on your mixer, start off on the lowest setting, slowly increasing the speed.
+I find it best to start off on the lowest setting, slowly increasing the speed.
 Depending on how powerful your mixer is, you will want to increase the speed to a medium to high setting.
 With most mixers, a medium setting is best.

 Notes